What Do You Expect to See?

 One of the things spiritually-alive people most talk about is a sense of expectation.
-They have a sense that God will act, and will let people be aware of the continuing divine involvement in their lives.
+They have a sense that With spiritual eyes, they see that God will act, and will let people be aware of the continuing divine involvement in their lives.

 Henri Nouwen (in Out of Solitude, p.59) likened it to getting a letter from someone you love: it brightens up even the most boring day.
 God's 'love letters' are being delivered daily, hourly, often moment by moment.
 Part of living in the Spirit is to trust that God will deliver these 'letters'.
 No wonder people who live in the Spirit feel so refreshed; is there anything as refreshing as that?

 Part of this sense of expectation is expecting to be empowered and used by God.
 God will not waste you.
 God will put you to use.
 Maybe not as you want to, maybe not when you want to.
 But just as God's Word does not come back empty, neither will God's work in you.
 This idea draws from, among other places, Acts 1:8, where the risen Jesus addresses the gathering of His followers (beyond just the circle of his disciples!).
 Jesus told them not to try to figure out the time of the coming of the Kingdom, for it was not their task.
 "But you shall receive power when the Holy Spirit has come upon you," Jesus said, "and you shall be my witnesses .... to the ends of the earth."
 No maybes about this commissioning -- the power shall be given to be Jesus' witnesses.
 Acts 2 reports that on Pentecost, just after Jesus left, the Holy Spirit arrived in full force.
 The Spirit is still here, in each baptized believer, and not just spiritual leaders.